Today’s Reading: Isa 48:1–49:26, Luke 19:11–48, Job 11:1–12

 Today’s Theme: The Hope of Israel

-Today’s theme looks at the Hope of Israel found in the prophecies of God’s faithful servant the Messiah, Jesus Christ.
-It is through the Hope of Israel that we find our hope and deliverance in Jesus and we serve, driven by the hope of the Kingdoms full consummation by Jesus with the accompanying rewards for faithful and fruitful service.
+Today’s theme looks at the Hope of Israel found in the prophecies of God’s faithful servant, the Messiah, Jesus Christ.
+It is through the Hope of Israel that we find our hope and deliverance in Jesus.
+We serve, driven by the hope of the Kingdom’s full consummation by Jesus, with the accompanying rewards for faithful and fruitful service.

 Confess the God of Israel, in truth